pBouillon/ad/README.md

 # Annoying deamon
 ***Small annoying but harmless deamon in python***

+# DISCLAIMER
+This script is for educational purpose only, it was made to test concepts, try it in a funny way.
+I don't have any bad intentions such as harm someone or his work/private life/etc.
+This is more made as a pun to practice than a 'virus' (a poor one anyway)

 ## How to run it?
 ### Windows
 * `Windows key` + `R`